VeronicaBlake/student-workbook/src/reflections/wk1/day3.md

-# Day 3 - Building with Bootstrap
+# Day 3 - Cheating at Design

 Daily Challenge:

 ---

 ## What is your favorite tip that you think is the most beneficial to improving your design?

 ---

 ## Compile a couple resources that you think might be helpful when trying to review examples of good design ideas.

 ---